psychemedia/storytelling-notes/and-the-girl-played-on.md

 Anwen, and the young man, were running, and running, along the path, through the forest; behind them, they could sense, they could *hear*, the sound of pursuit, getting closer, getting closer...

-There was no way they could escape; all they could do was hide: Anwen took out a leaf, tapped the boy and herself: "you, be a pond; I will be a duck..."
+There was no way they could escape; all they could do was hide: Anwen took out a leaf, tapped the boy and herself: "you, be a pond; I, will be a duck..."

 Just in time.
 Around the corner, came Rhoswen.
 The footsteps she'd been following through the woods had ended.
 A bit odd...